Vugario/PHPMenno/README.md

 --

-This application was created my 13-year old me in 2006 with a few releases in the following years.
+This application was created by my 13-year old me back in 2006 with a few releases in the following years.
 In 2008 I handed over development to Jeroen who, together with the community, pushed a new release.

 Beware, this application is ancient and contains some bugs.
-Still I wanted to preserve it before it gets lost :)
+Still I wanted to preserve it on Github before it gets lost :)

 ## Installation